Over the past year, life has thrown me so many unexpected bumps and storms. A few of them are just too much for me to take.

 This year was probably one of the greatest challenges that I’ve had to face.
 I’ve lost someone very dear to me due to an illness.
 I was then diagnosed with major depressive disorder and anxiety.

 And eventually, I had to quit my job because of it with zero savings and no backup plan.
 I felt like a total failure and such a disappointment to the people that I love.
+I was going through tough times.

 I was lost.
 I would wake up every day hating myself.